daormar/debasher/doc/design_doc_resident.md

   pending, including the node's own port in a cycle) as receiving a peer's `BARRIER` would, just triggered by `INTERACT` instead; `command: "shutdown"` is identical but forwards with `halt=True`.
-An unrecognized `command` logs a warning and is ignored, it never aborts the process (the command catalog, point 1, is deliberately open-ended).
+An unrecognized `command` logs a warning and is ignored, it never aborts the process (the command catalog, section 1, is deliberately open-ended).
 - **Logging**: `FBPProcess` exposes a preconfigured `self.log` (Python's stdlib `logging`), same pattern as the existing `dispatch` process in `data/programs/dynamic_fanout_dispatcher.py` (stderr output, format including thread name, useful here since the process is inherently